visual-assault/visual-assault.github.io/raspec-impreza.md

 ### Sale Terms

 The car is for sale, but I'm thinking of this sale more as an adoption than as a sale.
-I'm lookging for someone who plans to enter it in serious races or track days.
+I'm looking for someone who plans to enter it in serious races or track days.
 I wont be excited to sell the car to someone who plans to part it out.